What do I need to start developing a software application?

 So, you have a rough idea for an app to address some problem in your business - what next?
 Getting started on any software project can often be overwhelming, so it is crucial to be equipped with the right artefacts prior to building your application.

 As we explored in our article on Why is scoping important?, this is an essential process towards fully exploring your problem before proposing a viable solution.
 Only then will you have a clear understanding of how your end product should look, in addition to a comprehensive plan to ensure your project stays on track during the development lifecycle.
-What then are some of the most important artefacts to be generate as part of the scoping process?
+What then are some of the most important artefacts to be generated as part of the scoping process?

 1. A backlog of requirements